Harshitham195/Contoso-Store-Sales-Report/README.md

 # Contoso-Store-Sales-Report

+1. Extracted Data: Connected Tableau to Microsoft SQL Server to extract the required data.
+2. Docker Setup: Utilized Docker on a Mac to manage and run a SQL Server container.

 This was created in Tableau Desktop, hence attaching the screenshot of the dashboard.
 To know more about the report, kindly download the tableau desktop [Sales Report.twd] file attched in this repository.

 # Year on Year Sales: